BA (Hons) Business Management with MarketingSouthwark Campus

 - The opportunity to complete your third year in a paid professional work placement.

-- You could study in Europe during the first semester of the second year, with semester abroad opportunities in the USA or Australia too.
+- You could study in Europe during the second semester of the second year, with semester abroad opportunities in the USA or Australia too.

 You’ll find the modules of this course have a strong emphasis on enterprise and the development of practical skills – to prepare you for the complexities of marketing management.
 This course covers marketing planning, marketing strategy, market research, consumer behaviour, business logistics, team-building, leadership and general problem-solving.

 - Concepts of Management In this module you’ll be introduced to the concepts of management from both a business and personal perspective, including personal development planning, supporting you in identifying your goals and achieving your aims via participation in a structured and facilitated coaching process.
 It will also support your development of key skills, mathematical techniques and acquisition of knowledge necessary for success on an academic business programme or in a professional business setting.

 - Principles of marketing You’ll be introduced to the theories and practices of marketing providing you with an underpinning in the subject of marketing for further studies at Levels 5 and 6.
 The module acts as an introduction to the basic principles of marketing from which other modules can develop.
 These principles include the marketing environment, the marketing mix, marketing research and buyer behaviour.